tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 >   runApplication c
 {% endhighlight %}

-We could've written this in the point-free style.
+This is the same as the more succinct point-free version.

 {% highlight hs %}
 main :: IO ()